-Drilling technology is another area where cooperation between the USA and Iceland is needed.
-The development and application of the drilling techniques involved in the multilateral completion of wells is an example.
-These have been developed by the oil industry, but seldom in the geothermal industry.
+Drilling technology is another area where cooperation between US and Iceland is needed.
+The development and usage of the drilling technique involved in the so-called multilateral completion of wells is an example.
+The techniques for multilateral completions of wells have been developed by the oil industry, but seldom in the geothermal industry.

 Multilateral completions are used to improve output when the well yield is inadequate.
-In this way, the heavy investment in steel casings and cement in the upper parts of such well are not lost.
+Thus the heavy investments in steel casings and cement in the upper parts of such a well would not be a loss.
 This is not a common practice in the geothermal industry.
-However, one can envisage scenarios where the drilling of such multilateral wells would lead to considerable economic improvement, at the same time having lower environmental impact by reducing the need for surface installations.

-Other possible areas for cooperation in drilling involve advances in coring techniques in exploration and research wells, for example in relation to the IDDP.
-Continuous core drilling is slow and extremely costly compared to conventional rotary drilling which is used almost exclusively in the geothermal industry.
+However, one can envisage scenarios where the drilling of such multilateral wells would lead to considerable economic improvement, at the same time have lower environmental impact by reducing the need for surface installations.
+Other possible areas for cooperation in drilling concern advances in coring techniques in exploration and research wells, for example in relation to the IDDP.
+Continuous core drilling is slow and extremely costly compared to conventional rotary drilling used, almost exclusively in the geothermal industry.

-Similarly, cooperation on improving techniques of well stimulation would be desirable.
+Similarly cooperation in improving techniques of well stimulation would be desirable.
 Other technical developments of mutual interest that are greatly needed are in the areas of high-temperature logging, measurement while drilling, and downhole fluid sampling.
-Sandia National Laboratory (SNL) in the USA has had a long-term programme of technological development in these areas.
+Sandia National Laboratory (SNL) in the USA has had a long term program of technological development in these areas.
 Further collaboration between SNL and Icelandic geothermal scientists would be highly desirable.